survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Compressing Images

-In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader) or [svgo-loader](https://github.com/pozadi/svgo-loader) (SVG specific).
+In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader), [svgo-loader](https://github.com/pozadi/svgo-loader) (SVG specific), or [imagemin-webpack-plugin](https://www.npmjs.com/package/imagemin-webpack-plugin).
 This type of loader should be applied first to the data, so remember to place it as the last within `use` listing.

 Compression is particularly useful for production builds as it will decrease the amount of bandwidth required to download your image assets and speed up your site or application as a result.